mikejonestechno/investment-analytics/pages/inflation2.md

 title: Inflation
 ---

-    Data from 2023Q4 not yet published...
-    Use last published data from 2023Q3
+    /tmp/ipykernel_2149/1253525750.py:4: DeprecationWarning:
+    Pyarrow will become a required dependency of pandas in the next major release of pandas (pandas 3.0), (to allow more performant data types, such as the Arrow string type, and better interoperability with other libraries) but was not found to be installed on your system.
+    If this would cause problems for you, please provide us feedback at https://github.com/pandas-dev/pandas/issues/54466

+      import pandas as pd

-    publish_date: 2023-10-31 00:00:00 was 84 days ago.
+    publish_date: 2023-10-31 00:00:00 was 85 days ago.
-    Using local file

 The Consumer Price Index that the Reserve Bank of Australia use to index inflation rocketed through the roof in the 1970s peaking at 18% in 1975.